Spirited (film): Production

-On September 20, 2019, it was announced that Daddy's Homes Sean Anders and John Morris were attached to write and direct the film, as well as produce under their production company Two Grown Men alongside Will Ferrell and Jessica Elbaum of Gloria Sanchez Productions and George Dewey of Maximum Effort.
-The following month, it was announced that Apple had won a competitive bidding war for the rights to the film.
+On September 20, 2019, it was announced that Sean Anders and John Morris were attached to write and direct the film, as well as produce under their production company Two Grown Men, alongside Will Ferrell and Jessica Elbaum of Gloria Sanchez Productions, and George Dewey of Maximum Effort.
+The following month, it was announced that Apple TV+ had won a competitive bidding war for the rights to the film.
 Also it was reported that more than $60 million was spent on talent for the film, which was later increased to $75 million.

 Alongside the initial announcement, Ferrell and Reynolds were cast in main roles.
 Both actors earned $20 million for their parts in the film.
 On February 8, 2021, Octavia Spencer joined the cast, with Reynolds confirmed as the lead and Ferrell playing the role of the Ghost of Christmas Present.
 In June, Sunita Mani was cast as Ghost of Christmas Past.

 Principal photography for the film began on July 6, 2021, in Boston, which stood in for Manhattan.
 On October 18, 2021, Reynolds announced that filming had wrapped.